CMSgov/dpc-static-site/common/docsV1.md

 </div>

 ## Load sample data
 The DPC Team has created a collection of sample Practitioner, Patient, and Group Resources which can be used to get started in the sandbox environment.
-These Resources can be found in our public <a href="https://github.com/CMSgov/dpc-app/tree/master/src/main/resources" target="_blank" and rel=noopener>GitHub repository</a> as JSON files.
+These resources can be found in our public <a href="https://github.com/CMSgov/dpc-app/tree/master/src/main/resources" target="_blank" and rel=noopener>GitHub repository</a> as JSON files.
 More details included in this <a href="https://github.com/CMSgov/dpc-app/blob/master/src/main/resources/README.md" target="_blank" and rel=noopener>README</a> file.

 **Uploading Practitioners:** We have included 4 Practitioner Resources that represent fictitious Practitioners that you can add to your Organization.